skateforever/collector/README.md

 </br>
 In the future I pretend to use dnsrecon, massdns, sublist3r and others tools to get more subdomains and others information.</br>

-But to facility some work and made another script get those tools:</br>
+But to facility this work I made another script get those tools:</br>

 `curl -kLOs https://raw.githubusercontent.com/skateforever/pentest-scripts/main/useful/get-tools.sh`
 `chmod -x get-tools.sh`